tcrurav/UnityWebRequestExpressSequelizeBasicAuthTokenBearer/README.md

 Take into account that this project is just a very raw example:
 * No validations at all.
 * No error checks.
+* Don't try to Login before Signup successfully because there is no validations.
 * To see the result of "Show bicycles" go to the Console.
 * Don't forget to enter a valid id to update/delete a bicycle.